Guaraní people: Uruguay missions saved

-In 1750, a treaty between Spain and Portugal (the Treaty of Madrid) transferred to Portugal the territory of the seven missions on the Uruguay, and the Guaranis were ordered to leave.
-They refused to leave, being familiar with the Portuguese as slave-hunters.
+In 1750 the Treaty of Madrid between Spain and Portugal transferred to Portugal the territory of the seven missions on the Uruguay River, and the Guaranis were ordered to leave; they refused, being familiar with the Portuguese as slave hunters.
 Seven years of guerrilla warfare killed thousands of them (see Guarani War).
 The Jesuits secured a royal decree restoring the disputed mission territory to Spanish jurisdiction.
 Two missions in 1747 and a third in 1760 were established in the sub-tribe of the Itatínes, or Tobatines, in central Paraguay, far north of the older mission group.
 In one of these, San Joaquín de los Tobatines (founded 1747), Martin Dobrizhoffer ministered for eight years.

 Jesuits expelled

 In 1767, the Jesuits were expelled from Spanish dominions by royal edict.
 Fearing the outcome of this decision, viceroy Antonio María Bucareli y Ursúa entrusted the execution of the mandate in 1768 to two officers with a force of 500 troops.
 Despite their mission army of 14,000, the Jesuits submitted without resistance.
 Guarani caciques from Mission San Luis wrote a letter to the Governor of Buenos Aires on February 28, 1768, to ask for the Jesuits to stay.
-They wrote, "the fathers of the Company of Jesus know how to get along with us, and we with them, we are happy serving God and the King."
+They wrote, "The fathers of the Company of Jesus know how to get along with us, and we with them, we are happy serving God and the King."
 The Guarani request was denied, but the letter highlights the value of the relationship the Jesuits and Guarani had established in the region.

 Decline of the reductions

 The missions were turned over to priests of other orders, chiefly Franciscans, but under a code of regulations drawn up by the viceroy and modeled largely on the Jesuit system.
-Under a chaotic political regulation, the missions rapidly declined.
+Under chaotic political regulation, the missions rapidly declined.
 Most Guaranis returned to the countryside.
 According to the official census of 1801, fewer than 45,000 Guaranis remained; cattle, sheep, and horses had disappeared; the fields and orchards were overgrown or cut down, and the churches were in ruins.
 The long period of revolutionary struggle that followed completed the destruction.
 In 1814, the mission Indians numbered 8,000, and in 1848 the few who remained were declared citizens.